 Staying at a typical New Zealand holiday park in your Camper is a little bit like “glamping” (glamorous camping).

 Holiday Parks are equipped with toilet and shower facilities and you can mostly choose between a powered or non-powered site.
-For campervans it is always recommended that you take a powered site, so you can recharge the second battery.
 Prices for Holiday Parks differs with the season and provided amenities.
 During high season, Holiday Parks can be fairly pricy if your traveling on a low budget.
 With our self-contained vehicles, you can save lot’s of money while staying at DOC campgrounds instead.
 But if you are deciding to spend a few days in a Holiday Parks, you will mostly get a

 Some also offer